haoboatlab/OceanLight.jl/docs/src/QuickStart/Center.md

 ##  Initial Condition

-OceanLight accesses all input variables in `.yml` format and stores their values in `Param` structure.
+HydrOptics accesses all input variables in `.yml` format and stores their values in `Param` structure.

-All input variables required by OceanLight can be separated into 3 categories:
+All input variables required by HydrOptics can be separated into 3 categories:
 1. **Irradiance:** Setting up the dimension of downwelling irradiance field calculation grid.
 2. **Photon:** Number of Photons and optical properties of the water.
 3. **Wave:** Structure of surface wave field.